ORSP is back home in Kiely 306!

 To further facilitate the prescribed usage of current annual leave within an encumbered appointment period, the e-Timesheet system will be modified to indicate that an employee is approaching the portion of the encumbrance period attributable to accrued annual leave.
 For example, if an employee earns annual leave at the rate of 15 days per year and has not taken any annual leave during a one-year encumbered appointment, the last three weeks of the encumbrance is attributable to accrued annual leave and can be charged only as annual leave.
 For several upcoming pay periods, a message will appear when a timesheet for that employee is submitted warning that the encumbrance will be limited to the charging of annual leave.
 Note that current annual leave, including annual leave projected to be earned within the current encumbrance, must be used in full before accrued reserve may be accessed.

-This modification becomes effective on April 1, 2014.
-Additional enhancements are planned for July 2014.
+This modification becomes effective on January 1, 2016.

 To minimize the accumulation of unfunded liabilities that result when annual leave is not used within the appointment period in which it is earned, the Research Foundation has been enhancing the e-Timesheet System with tools to assist in its scheduling and timely use.